sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-7.md

 From this, we can see two problems:

 - for large numbers, there is a threshold, around 13 digits or more, when computations don't finish
-- for small numbers, the result can be very inaccurate, sometime by multiple orders of magnitude
+- for small numbers, the result can be very inaccurate, sometime by multiple orders of magnitude, when numbers are below 0.001.

 Let's look at each case separately.